 Photosynthetically Active Radiation

 PAR stands for Photosynthetically Active Radiation.
-PAR includes the light ranging from 400 to 700 nanometers that plants use for photosynthesis.
-The amount of PAR is expressed as the number of micromoles (µmoles) of photons being emitted by the light source.
+PAR includes the light ranging from 400 to 700 nanometers that plants are able to use for photosynthesis, or growth.
+The amount of PAR can be measured with a special PAR meter and is expressed as the number of micromoles (or µmoles) of photons being emitted by the light source.

 While most plants absorb and use a lot of Blue and Red light, Green gets reflected and this is the reason why most plants look green.
 This does not mean that plants only need Blue and Red light.
 Plants use all light wavelengths for different purposes, even light outside of PAR (such as Ultraviolet and Infra-Red light) are useful for plants.